NoleStites/STEM-REx/LectureSlideTemplates/slide_2.md

 Problem Statement
 :

-> TODO: Understand how best to describe the problem.
-It is quite difficult at present.
+> TODO: Understand how best to describe the problem; it is quite difficult at present.
+Also,
+> look into why it's important.
+I know it has to do with bipartite graphs, but what are their
+> significance?
 ---